About Sallisaw

 3. Enjoyment of outdoor activities such as hunting and fishing

-4. Reliance on television for entertainment and staying informed
+4. Reliance on television and streaming for entertainment and staying informed

 5. Use of discount stores for shopping favoring budget-conscious shopping